apmcgh/AiCore-DevOpsProject-WebApp/docs/APMC-Project-Log.md

 Cannot see any event recorded in the KubeEvents table, so:
 - I destroyed my cluster
-- Added a Log Analytics Contributor and Monitoring Metrics Publisher roles to my SP
+- Added a Log Analytics Contributor role to my SP
 - Re-created the cluster
 - Merged credentials on my dev host
 - Re-enabled insights & diagnostics